project-chip/connectedhomeip/examples/ota-requestor-app/linux/README.md

 not be more than one entry containing the same fabric.

-To add more than one entry to the `DefaultOTAProviders` attribute, the OTA Requestor app must be commissioned on multiple fabrics.
-At least one OTA Provider app should be commissioned to each corresponding fabric that the OTA Requestor app had been commissioned to.
+To add more than one entry to the `DefaultOTAProviders` attribute, the OTA Requestor app must be commissioned into multiple fabrics.
+At least one OTA Provider app should be commissioned into each corresponding fabric that the OTA Requestor app had been commissioned into.

-The following example has two OTA Provider apps, each commissioned on a different fabric (alpha and beta) and one OTA Requestor app commissioned to both alpha and beta fabrics.
+The following example has two OTA Provider apps, each commissioned into a different fabric (alpha and beta) and one OTA Requestor app commissioned into both alpha and beta fabrics.

 ### In terminal 1: